INVEST IN UJIMA

 Check out quotes from some of our early investors below, to get inspired and consider which type of investment might be best for you!

 We aim to raise $5 million by 2021, comprised of $4.5 million of multi-tiered investment capital and $500,000 of grant capital.

 The Ujima Fund pools dollars from community members, supporters inside and outside of the city, and foundations, into one fund.

 With our grassroots partner organizations, Ujima hosts neighborhood and city-wide planning assemblies with hundreds of residents to create shared values and plans for the local economy.
-Voting members - Boston residents who live in or are connected to Dorchester, Mattapan, and Roxbury - get one vote, no matter the size of their investment.
+Voting members - Boston residents who live in Boston Proper - get one vote, no matter the size of their investment.

 Guided by the community-created plans, the local finance professionals and Ujima members who comprise the Ujima Fund’s Investment Committee (IC) review investment opportunities, conduct due diligence and make recommendations to members before all investments come to a member vote.

 Microfinance.
 Ex: Small equipment for a new worker owned catering co-op

 Working Capital.
 Ex: Inventory purchase for a new bike shop